sanjanakudale3/DRUSHTII-AI/README.md

-👁️ Drustii AI
+👁️ Drustii AI - (You can try) : https://app-bobhxducetc1.appmedo.com
 🛡️ Protecting Eyes, Posture & Focus — One Desktop at a Time

 Drustii AI is a privacy-first AI wellness and productivity ecosystem designed for students, developers, remote workers, and professionals who spend long hours in front of digital screens. 💻